At Medical School the emphasis is on acquiring theoretical knowledge and developing clinical skills.

-It turns out however, that we are not taught one of the most important skills to succeed in our industry – management and leadership skills.
-During our undergraduate training in medical school, we are being taught how to tackle medical emergencies and practical procedures in order to prepare us for our first hospital placements as doctors.
+It turns out however, that we are not taught some of the most important skills to succeed in our industry – management and leadership skills.
+During our undergraduate training in medical school, we are taught how to tackle medical emergencies and practical procedures in order to prepare us for our first hospital placements as doctors.
 Quickly we start understanding the amount of responsibility and the number of teams we are involved in and interact with on a daily basis.
 Not having any prior experience in leading teams, we fall back on the only way we know how to lead – giving orders and expecting our team and patients to comply.
-This method will shift the majority of the responsibilities of patient care on us but most importantly we will fall short in coping mechanisms during those times that this model fails.
-It is not surprising that skills such as; knowing how to communicate with patients, relatives and colleagues, prioritising our jobs, ensuring patient safety through innovation, leading our own teams effectively and delegating are essential and if remain unrecognised, will lead to physician burnout and job dissatisfaction.
+This method will shift the majority of the responsibilities of patient care on us but most importantly we will fall short in coping mechanisms during those times.
+It is not surprising that skills such as; knowing how to communicate with patients, relatives and colleagues, prioritising, ensuring patient safety through innovation, leading our own teams effectively and delegating are essential and if remain unrecognised, will lead to physician burnout and job dissatisfaction.

 “Developing Management and Leadership skills benefits the patient, the team, the organisation and our own personal growth as healthcare professionals.”

 As doctors we are seen as leaders in the eyes of other allied healthcare professionals.
 It is therefore essential for us to:

 -learn skills to effectively lead and develop functioning teams

 -learn and adopt different leadership styles and know when to use them.

 This will help us in realising our team’s skills and experience and will thereby optimise their performance and improve sharing of the workload.

 “Medical leadership skills can be taught similarly to acquiring knowledge in clinical subjects.”

 The benefits of developing management and leadership skills:

 Empower your team and utilise their expertise